Magnavox Odyssey 2

 The Magnavox Odyssey 2 (stylized as Magnavox Odyssey^{2}), also known as Philips Odyssey 2, is a home video game console of the second generation that was released in 1978.
 It was sold in Europe as the Philips Videopac G7000, in Brazil and Peru as the Philips Odyssey and in Japan as Odyssey2 (オデッセイ2 odessei2).
-The Odyssey 2 was one of the five major home consoles prior to the 1983 video game market crash, along with Atari 2600, Atari 5200, Intellivision and ColecoVision.
+The Odyssey 2 faced competition from a number of other consoles, including the Atari 2600, Intellivision, and Colecovision, prior to its discontinuation following the video game crash of 1983.

-In the early 1970s, Magnavox pioneered the home video game industry by successfully bringing the first home console to market, the Odyssey, which was quickly followed by a number of later models, each with a few technological improvements (see Magnavox Odyssey series).
+In the early 1970s, Magnavox pioneered the home video game industry by successfully bringing the first home console to market, the Odyssey, which was quickly followed by a number of later models, each with a few technological improvements.
 In 1978, Magnavox, now a subsidiary of North American Philips, decided to release an all-new successor, Odyssey 2.

-In 2009, the video game website IGN named the Odyssey 2 the 21st greatest video game console, out of its list of 25.
+In 2009, the video game website IGN named the Odyssey 2 the 21st greatest video game console, out of a list of 25.